Pickleball Rules of the Game: A Beginner's Guide

 You must be thinking, what is pickleball?
 Is it something my friends and I just made up?
 Nope.

 Pickleball is a real sport and really fun!
 Think of it as table tennis, meets traditional tennis, meets badminton.
-You have a net, a court, paddles and a lightweight ball (similar to a whiffle ball).
-Player can face off as singles or doubles, just as in traditional tennis.
+You have a net, a court, paddles, and a lightweight ball (similar to a whiffle ball).
+Players can face off as singles or doubles, just as in traditional tennis.

-Anyone from school aged children through elderly retirees can enjoy the game of pickleball.
+Anyone from school-aged children to elderly retirees can enjoy the game of pickleball.
 Because the court is smaller than a tennis court, play is more compact and slightly less strenuous.
-Yet, because of its "non-threatening" nature, pickleball is a great way to get outside and have fun.
+Yet because of its non-threatening nature, pickleball is a great way to get outside and have fun.
 You won't even notice that you are exercising as you play the entertaining game!

 Rules of Pickleball

-Although Pickleball is played in a court, the rules of the game more closely resemble table tennis or badminton than traditional tennis.
+Although pickleball is played on a court, the rules of the game more closely resemble table tennis or badminton than traditional tennis.